 Meet our Horses!

 Maintaining a therapy horse and keeping them happy in their job is a never ending task.
-ATRO is lucky have our horses boarded at Cherokee Ridge Horse Farms, a full service boarding facility, which provides twice a day feeding and supportive care when needed.
+ATRO is lucky have our horses boarded at Highland Farms, which provides twice a day feeding and supportive care when needed.
 The ATRO horses are well cared for even when there are no riding classes.
 ATRO’s Horse Team volunteers also work with the therapy horses outside of class time, allowing them a chance to get a break from the therapy class setting by going out on trail rides and providing them with conditioning to keep them fit.

 Several of ATRO's horses are reaching retirement age and we are currently reviewing applications for new horses.
 Please take the time to review and complete our application if you think you have a good therapy horse candidate that you need to re-home.
 Keep in mind that very few horses have what it takes to be a good therapy horse and ATRO is not financially able to take any horse that isn’t able to be utilized in the program.